Health-Informatics-UoN/carrot-docs/public/docs/MappingPipeline/processQueue.md

 The API automatically generates the `id` for each table that was created.
 These ids are extracted from the POST request response and saved in a list (`table_ids`)

 ### Scan Report Field
 **Field Overview** contains all the information on the fields including the name, description and other useful columns.
 ProcessQueue iterates through the rows in the sheet and generates a new `ScanReportField` entry.
-The field entries are linked to the relevant `ScanReportTable` using the previously generated `table_ids`.
-As soon as it detects an empty line (different table) it links to the next table_id from the list.
+Once it detects an empty line (end of a table) it saves the fields found in that table.
-Similarly as in Scan Report Table the field entries are appended to a JSON array `json_data`, and form the input to a POST request made to the [API](API.md).
+This is done by appending the field entries to a JSON array `json_data`, which forms the input to a POST request made to the [API](API.md).
 From the response it saves the `field_ids` and `field_names` and stores them into a dictionary as key value pairs e.g "Field Name": Field ID.

 ### Scan Report Value

 Scan report values are stored in sheets named after their corresponding table.
-For every sheet after the initial two 'Field Overview' and 'Table Overview'(not currently used), `process_scan_report_sheet_table()` is called.
+Once the fields in a table are saved, it moves to the corresponding sheet (sheet=table_name) and the `process_scan_report_sheet_table()` function is called on that worksheet.
 The function extracts the data in the following format:

 **Input**